Learn the Art of Jewish Storytelling

 Session 3: Performance Preparations and Dropping the Fourth Wall

-The third session will be devoted to learning all about preparing for a performance, how to put a quality show together, picking your story and how you want to perform your story, stage presence and awareness, how to deal with nerves and anything else related to the performance.
-This will all culminate in a public performance for family and friends.
+The third session will be devoted to learning all about preparing for a performance, how to put a quality show together, picking your story and how you want to perform your story, stage presence and awareness, how to deal with nerves, and anything else related to the performance.

 Brian Rohr is a Storyteller who resides here in the Pacific Northwest.
 Rohr has toured as a featured teller for national audiences, taught and performed at major conferences, festivals, high schools, universities, synagogues and libraries.